An annotated digest of the top "Hacker" "News" posts for the first week of February, 2017.

 February 03, 2017 (comments)

-A Hackernews begs for advice on getting anyone at all to pay attention to his shit.
+A Hackernews begs for advice on getting anyone at all to pay attention to some shit.
 The answer is unanimous: spam.
 Not even considered: making attention-worthy shit.

 February 04, 2017 (comments)